LawleyWorkshops/rit-oct17/usingGithub.md

 ![GitHub README page with syllabus](images/github-readme.png)

-The site has three files, and two directories.
+All of my class sites include three files, and two directories.
 The README.md file is the default file displayed in a repo, so that's where I put the syllabus.
 The other two files are the schedule of topics and readings (Schedule.md) and the license for the repo (in this case, a Creative Commons 4.0 license that allows reuse and modification, but requires that I be given attribution, and that the resulting work not be used commercially.)
 All of my in-class and homework exercises are stored in the weekly_materials folder, organized by week, and project assignments are in the projects folder.
-Everything in the subfolders is linked to from either the syllabus or the schedule.
+Everything in the subfolders is linked to from either the syllabus or the schedule--both of which are linked from the main navigation bar in myCourses.

-What's *not* in the repo is anything with personally identifiable information about my students--classlists, grades, and discussions.
-All grade-related information, including online quizzes and dropboxes for assignments, is still in our LMS, and discussions have all moved to Slack.
+As I noted in the introduction, what's *not* in the repo is anything with personally identifiable information about my students--classlists, grades, and discussions.
+All grade-related information, including online quizzes and dropboxes for assignments, is still in myCourses, and discussions have all moved to Slack.

 ## What's an .md File?
 The .md extension on the files (including the one you're reading right now) refers to [Markdown](https://en.wikipedia.org/wiki/Markdown), a simple way of adding formatting to text files that doesn't require you to understand all the complexities of HTML in order to be able to format a page for display on the web.